 Hiser, Berniece T. The Adventure of Charlie and His Wheat-Straw Hat: A Memorat.
 Illus.
 Mary Szilagyi.
 New York: Dodd, Mead, 1986.
 During the hard times of the Civil War, when seven-year-old Charlie of Frozen Creek, KY needs a straw hat for his first day of school and his Granny makes him one, his attempt to save his hat from rebel soldiers and hungry sheep result in his reward for saving a neighbor's cattle.
 Miriam Bein's review praises Hiser's use of dialect and Szilagyi's illustrations (in Now and Then, vol. 4.1, Spring 1987, p.
 32).

 Hodson, Debbie.
 A Mountain Rainbow.
 Illus.
 Miriam Moyer.
 Emmalena, KY: IvyStone Press, 2004.
-Five chapters with soft, rainbow-colored illustrations and borders throughout.
+30 pp. Five chapters with soft, rainbow-colored illustrations and borders throughout.
 The author and artist are both from southeastern KY.
 Nellie loves her mountain home in the 1930s but her family decides to move north so her father can work in a factory instead of the mines.
 There is a touch of magic when Nellie catches a miniature rainbow in her hand and puts it in her heart.
 She adjusts to city life and visits her grandparents in the summer.
 When her own children are grown, Nellie convinces her husband to move to the mountains with her and their grandchildren visit Granny Nellie.

 Horstman, Lisa.
 Smoky Mountain Wee Ones.
 Gatlinburg, TN: Great Smoky Mountains Assoc., 2003.
 A board book comparing games of human babies with similar activities of Smoky Mountain wildlife babies.